How to Write the Best Wage Increase Letter (+ Examples & Tips)

 Current and New Salary Details

-Stating the current and new salary, along with the percentage increase and effective date, is essential in a wage increase letter.
+Stating the current and new salary, along with the percentage increase and effective date, is essential in a wage increase letter to ensure a clear understanding of the new compensation.
 For instance, Jessica’s new salary after her wage increase is $85,000, indicating a 12% increase.
 Providing a clear breakdown helps avoid confusion and ensures that both parties are on the same page regarding the new compensation.

 Additionally, specifying the effective date, such as July 1, 2024, further clarifies when the new rate applies.